sovashrestha/portfolio/GocatorProduct@tysonfoods.md

 **Tools Used**: Clarity, JIRA, Mural, Notion

 ## Phase 1 - Problem Definition
 Today's process of taking sample thickness measurement is inconsistent and fraught with errors.
-The data from the inconsistent measurements every hour are sued to adjust the meat thickness press which leads to errors.
+The data from the inconsistent measurements every hour are used to adjust the meat thickness press which leads to errors.
 Sometimes machine adjustment are not needed and business ends up with customer complaints as well as worst case scenario - product recall, since the meats are too thick which leads to under cooked or the meats are too thin which leads to over cooked, given the time and temperature.

 Manually, calipers are used to measure the thickness of the chicken filet.
 Example of a target thickness can range from 9-11mm.
 There is a high degree of variability that comes with measuring the filet.
 It is possible to end up with 10 different measurements taken by 10 different people.